By Megan Gackler

-Mary Eleanor Laurens & Transgender History
+Mary Eleanor Laurens and the Questions of Transgender History

 In April of 1776, when Mary Laurens was nearly six years old, her brother John came to visit.
 Afterwards, he sent their father an interesting report.
 John informed Henry Laurens: